lab1092/blender-manual_ja/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

 .. figure:: /images/25-Manual-Lighting-Shadow-SpotBufShad.jpg
    :width: 310px
-   :figwidth: 310px

    Buffer Shadow enabled for a Spot lamp

-Spotlights can use either :doc:`Raytraced Shadows </render/blender_render/lighting/lamps/spot#raytraced_shadows>` or buffered shadows.
+Spotlights can use either
+:doc:`Raytraced Shadows </render/blender_render/lighting/lamps/spot#raytraced_shadows>` or buffered shadows.
 Either of the two can provide various extra options.

 Raytraced shadows are generally more accurate,